-"So to clean the filthy rivers somebody has to pay, indirectly through the water tariffs?

-"The more polluted the rivers are, the more we have to spend to clean the water.

-"Often the tax payer"s money is used to clean up the rivers.
-In other words, our destructive attitude to the environment will return to haunt us in a different way," explained S.Piarapapakaran, the President of the Association of Water and Energy (AWER).
+Malaysians paying the cost for polluted water | my Sarawak## "So to clean the filthy rivers somebody has to pay, indirectly through the water tariffs?"
+"The more polluted the rivers are, the more we have to spend to clean the water."
+"Often the tax payer's money is used to clean up the rivers.
+In other words, our destructive attitude to the environment will return to haunt us in a different way," explained S Piarapapakaran, President of the Association of Water and Energy (Awer).
+Many domestic consumers are least concerned with their water bills, unlike the electric and telephone bills.
+Maybe because they make up a small figure only.